tobyweston/blog/source/_posts/2014-10-22-scala-mixins.md

 ## Proper Mixins

 Using inheritance to mixin behaviour contradicts the inheritance vs. composition principle, so when is a trait with behaviour a genuine mixin?
 The trick is in _how_ we mix it in.
-Before, we made the **types** inherit the trait but we could have mixed it in for an **instance**.
+Before, we made the **types** inherit the trait but we could have mixed it in for a specific **instance**.

-For example we can rework our trait to be a self type.
+For example, we can rework our trait to be a self type.

     trait BackdoorCustomers {
         this: Customers =>